WAT NOINA (วัดน้อยหน่า)

 (Location of Wat Noina)

-(Fragments of Buddha statues & stucco)
+(Fragments of Buddha statues and stucco)

 (Fragment of a Buddha statue)